 Competency Evaluations are a part of the Clinical Experience grade.
 The assigned number of competency exams must be completed and signed off in Trajecsys by the end of each semester.
-(See page 18).
 Failure to complete the required number of competencies in a semester can result in an "F" in the clinical experience course.